AdBlue fault codes • No-start countdown • Breakdown risk

 - Heater and wiring checks under load

-- Reset and verification under real driving conditions
+- Reset and confirmation under real driving conditions

-If regenerations keep failing, DPF back-pressure can worsen AdBlue faults.
+If regenerations keep failing, excess DPF back-pressure can worsen AdBlue faults.
 See our DPF cleaning service.

 P20EE – SCR NOx Catalyst Efficiency Below Threshold

 P20EE means the SCR system is not reducing NOx emissions enough.
-This does not always mean the catalyst has failed.
-In many cases, another AdBlue fault is causing incorrect dosing.
+This does not automatically mean the catalyst has failed.
+In many cases, incorrect dosing or sensor faults are the real cause.

-- Loss of power and rising fuel use
+- Noticeable power loss and higher fuel use

 Why it happens